Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 There are two types of regular memberships for the Kanagawa Philharmonic Orchestra.

-There are two types of membership: "Series Membership" (application deadline is March 31, 2024), which allows you to listen to all regular concerts in the same seat, and "Select Membership" (application deadline is approximately one week before the performance date), which allows you to choose three or more concerts from the 2024-2025 concert schedule and receive membership benefits.
+There are two types of membership: "Series Membership" (application deadline is March 31, 2024), which allows you to listen to all regular concerts in the same seat, and "Select Membership" (application deadline is approximately one week before the performance date), which allows you to choose three or more performances from the 2024-2025 concert schedule and receive membership benefits.

-There is no membership fee for either event.
+There is no membership fee for either.

 "Dance!
 Symphony No. 9" will be performed at the same Prefectural Hall on Saturday, June 15, 2024.
-Six dancers will dance.
-The performance of Symphony No. 9 will be untainted, and the orchestra, chorus, and dance will blend together.
-2024 is a memorable year, marking 200 years since the premiere of Symphony No. 9.
-There will be no soloist, but one after another, soloists will appear from among the excellent chorus members.
-The Ninth, which was innovative and enthusiastic about the audience at the premiere, will now be performed even more innovatively.
+Six dancers will perform.
+The performance of the Ninth Symphony will be untainted, blending orchestra, chorus, and dance.
+2024 marks the 200th anniversary of the premiere of Symphony No. 9.
+Instead of a soloist, the soloists will emerge one after another from among the outstanding chorus members.
+The Ninth Symphony, which was innovative and captivated audiences at its premiere, will now be performed in an even more innovative way.

-The theme of the music hall is "Classical Modern".
-A wide range of classical and modern music will be performed.
-"A Musical Journey Through Beethoven" will be held at the music hall on Saturday, May 18, 2024.
-In fact, this is also one of the events commemorating the 200th anniversary of the world premiere of the Ninth Symphony.
-We will perform "Dust for Orchestra" by Lachenmann, which is a work that disassembles and reassembles the image of the Ninth Symphony.
-"Dust" is a piece that caused a boycott because it changed the Ninth Symphony, which Germans cherish, into something different.
-We will also perform Symphony No. 3 "Eroica", which is a hint for the Ninth Symphony.
+The theme of the Concert Hall is "Classical Modern."
+We will perform a wide range of classical and modern music.
+On Saturday, May 18, 2024, we will hold a "Musical Journey Through Beethoven" at the Concert Hall.
+This event is also part of the 200th anniversary of the world premiere of the Ninth Symphony.
+We will perform Lachenmann's "Dust for Orchestra," which disassembles and reassembles the image of the Ninth Symphony.
+"Dust" is a piece that led to a boycott because it distorted the Ninth Symphony, which Germans cherish.
+We will also perform Symphony No. 3, "Eroica," which served as a hint for the Ninth Symphony.

 Kanagawa Philharmonic Orchestra